 Federal and provincial governments have taken action to protect important coastal species.
 To prevent wildlife from becoming extinct, Canada’s federal government proclaimed the Species at Risk Act (SARA) in 1993.
-Currently only 85 aquatic species are protected under this Act, the majority of which are freshwater fishes.
+Currently few aquatic species are protected under this Act, the majority of which are freshwater fishes.
 A group of scientists and wildlife experts (the Committee on the Status of Endangered Wildlife in Canada) can recommend that creatures be added to the list.
 Once a species is listed as endangered or threatened, it becomes illegal to kill, harass, capture or harm it in any way.

 Echolocation: Finding out the location of an object by sending out a sound signal and listening to the echo that is returned.

 Ecosystem: A natural environment that includes living and nonliving things interacting, resulting in a stable environment.

 Endangered: A species of plant or animal whose existence is threatened with immediate extinction.

 Extirpated: A species of plant or animal which is no longer found in a certain area.

 Estuary: A body of water formed where freshwater from rivers and streams flows into the ocean and mixes with the saltwater.

 Food chain: Plants and animals are linked in a food chain by what they eat and what eats them.
 For example, a leaf from a plant, a leaf-eating insect and an insect-eating bird form a simple food chain.